Philippines 13(a) Marriage Visa: Requirements, Process, and What Happens After Approval

 - Applicants with criminal records or prior immigration violations.
 These are grounds for exclusion under the Philippine Immigration Act.

-That does not usually mean they have no spouse-based option.
-Where 13(a) reciprocity is not available, the usual alternative is the Temporary Resident Visa (TRV), often linked to MCL-07-021 or related executive issuances.
+Where reciprocity is not available, the spouse route to check is the Temporary Resident Visa (TRV) by Marriage, often linked to MCL-07-021 or related executive issuances.
 A TRV is normally issued for a limited period, commonly one to five years, and can be renewed if the applicant continues to qualify.

 Overview